-In spring, nature wakes up; birth and growth occur.
-In Chinese medicine, spring is a Yang season, it belongs to the wood element, and it is associated to liver health.
+Nature wakes up upon the arrival of spring; birth and growth occur.
+In Chinese medicine, Spring is a Yang season, it belongs to the Wood element, and it is associated with liver health.

 In Spring, while the liver is activated, it is also prone to damage.
 If you experience escalated agitation, insomnia, poor digestion, a little extra attention and love to the liver does no harm.